kevbite/kevbite.github.io/_posts/2017-05-13-ddd-south-west-7-retrospective.md

 # Background

 [DDD South West (DDDSW)](http://www.dddsouthwest.com/) 7 was hosted at [Redcliffe Sixth Form Centre](https://www.google.de/maps/place/Redcliffe+Sixth+Form+Centre/@51.4473108,-2.590279,15z/data=!4m2!3m1!1s0x0:0xd4bf667f74787e7c?sa=X&ved=0ahUKEwik8dfd__vTAhXIIVAKHXDiAS4Q_BIIfjAL) in Bristol.
-DDDSW hosted five one hour sessions sessions with four tracks for each session, these ranged from topics such as agile development to architecture.
+DDDSW hosted five one hour sessions with four tracks for each session, these ranged from topics such as agile development to architecture.

 [DDD conferences](https://en.wikipedia.org/wiki/Developer!_Developer!_Developer!) started back in 2005, they are community driven and organised by developers for developers.
 They provide a great way for people to share experience either good or bad and just get to chat with other like minded developers.

 You can get involved with any aspect within a DDD event, you can either put your self forward to be a speaker, a helper or just turn up and attend the talks and discussions what happened throughout the day.

-# Post event
+# Pre event

 The event started for me at around 16:00 where we set off on route down to Bristol from Sheffield.
 There were a few of us from the [dotnetsheff](https://dotnetsheff.co.uk) group that decided to car share, this gave us a good opportunity to chat about geeky subjects on the way down.

 We arrive in to our Bristol hotel around 20:00, and sadly I thought I had missed out on the pre-event speakers meal.
 So we decided to go grab a burger down the road and then catch up with the speakers later on that night.

-# Event
+# The event

 We arrived at the event around ​08:45 on Saturday morning, we collected our name badges and goodie bags and made our way up to the breakfast pastries.